 You can also work on more than one swim stroke at a time so that you progress simultaneously with several swim strokes.
 The most important thing is that you take your time and enjoy the process of steady improvement made possible through purposeful and relaxed practice.

 Additional Tips for Practice

-Once you have mastered a swim stroke, it still is beneficial to regularly rehearse its corresponding swimming drills.
+Once you have mastered a swim stroke, it still is beneficial to rehearse its corresponding swimming drills regularly.
 For example, you can alternate lengths of drills with lengths of regular swimming.
 Or you can practice a drill for a few lengths, focusing on a specific aspect of your technique, and then try to maintain that focus while swimming a few regular lengths.

 Finally, alternating regular swimming with swimming drills keeps your workouts more varied and interesting.

 Now that we have discussed why swimming drills are among the best tools to learn swimming or to improve your technique, you can visit the following pages that contain specific drills for each swimming stroke: